academe/Omnipay-GiroCheckout/README.md

 This payment type offers the customer all payment methods available from the merchant rather than displaying them seperately.
-The payment page allows the customer to select from all of the available payment methods and then the selected payment is initialized accordingly.
+The payment page allows the customer to select the payment method they wish to use and then the selected payment is initialized accordingly.

 ## Payment Page Projects List